osu-cdme/cdme-scangen/README.md

 - **Python Prerequisites**: A bunch of libraries.
 Run `python -mpip install -r requirements.txt` in the base directory of this repository to install them all.

 ### 3. Compile PySLM
+**Note that you will get import issues until you do this.
+Do not forget this.**

 As we interface with the module by cloning it down rather than through PyPi or an automated online repository, we need to build it from source, which is easy enough.
 - `cd` into the `pyslm` folder in the top level of this repo.
 This one will have `build`, `dist`, `docs`, `examples`, and other folders in it.
 Execute `python setup.py install` from here, which will compile the module.
+If you are on Windows (which we recommend) you will need to launch this from an elevated command prompt.
 - **Best I can tell, any changes you make to pyslm require you to run this command again to apply those changes.**
-    - TODO: Figure out why this is
+    - TODO: Figure out why this is.
+We don't change pyslm much so it's not super annoying or anything, but would be nice to know why it works like that.

 ## To Run